-Water, plumbing and bathroom fittings
+F - Water, plumbing and bathroom fittings

 Repair category 2

-Notes The waterproofing seals around the sanitary fittings are worn.
+Notes Cracking was noted to a section of wet wall.
+The waterproofing seals around the sanitary fittings are stained and worn.
 These areas require ongoing maintenance to prevent water ingress to concealed areas.
-The sanitary fittings are of an older age/style.
+The side panel is coming away/loose from the bath.
+Restricted head height was noted to part of the bath.